General information

 PhD students in adjunct BIOE faculty labs are funded by the adjunct faculty member, including rotations.
 Continuing funding for students in good academic standing who choose adjunct faculty as the dissertation adviser is based on the current funding policy of the adjunct faculty member’s department.

-To get a position in a lab, you must first first be admitted.
+To get a position in a lab, you must first be admitted to the program.
+Students typically do 1-2 quarter long rotations with faculty before permanently joining their lab.

 Although you are encouraged to learn more about our faculty and are welcome to contact them directly, please note that lab space will not be guaranteed unless you receive a formal offer from the Department’s Admissions Committee.